Inertia-Lighting/discord-bot/README.md

 # Inertia Bot Server

-## This code was made for Inertia Lighting.
+## This code was made for Inertia Lighting Server.

 ### Any attempt to use it without explicit permission is prohibited.